aloverso/anneloverso.com/_pages/about.md

 ## This site is for us both

 This site is a work-in-progress.
 There will be incomplete pages.
+This is the nature of a [[digital garden]].

 It's intended to be a growing, living document of my work and experiences, and by that nature, will always have tendrils of new ideas in the form of unfinished pages that I want to expand.